Knowledge-Graph-Hub/kg-chat/docs/commands.rst

 Commands
 ========

-1. ``import-kg``: This loads the nodes and edges file into a Neo4j instance.
+1. ``import``: This loads the nodes and edges file into a Neo4j instance.
 This will take a while depending on the size of the tsv files.

     .. code-block:: shell

-        kg import-kg
+        kg import

 2. ``test-query``: To test that the above worked, run a built-in test query: